cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

     Our basic functions for creating, prepending and splicing lists.
 The names `cons`, `car`, `cdr` probably don't make sense if you're unfamiliar with lisp but they basically mean `prepend`, `first`, `rest` respectively.
 Again, we're sticking with lisp tradition here.
 For more background, you can read the Wikpedia article on [cons](http://en.wikipedia.org/wiki/Cons).

-  - IO functions (`println`)
+  - IO functions (`println`, `now`)

-    Since we're not planning to do any real work in Truffler, we'll just implement a function to send data to standard out and call it a day.
+    Since we're not planning to do any real work in Truffler, we'll just implement a function to send data to standard out and get a current timestamp.

-I may have to add more in the future but this is a good start.
+I may have to add more functions in the future but this is a good start.

 SimpleTruffler